 An XML markup gives search crawlers basic information about content on your site and then schema takes that to a whole new level.
 You could think of these two components like nouns and adjectives.
 The XML markup alerts a crawler to information about boots on your site.
 The schema markup then tells the crawler that those boots are red, rubber rain boots.

 Armed with this level of detail, search engines can in turn provide more detail to customers in search results.
 This gives you a big advantage over other listings and makes yours the listing far more likely to be clicked on.

 The best way to understand the power of schema is to see it in action.
+We have an amazing schema markup tool that can help you generate the code hassle-free.
 Below are two screen captures of actual search results that make the benefits of schema obvious.